jefgodesky/pokefave-react/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Lints code to Standard TS and then launches the test runner in the interactive watch mode.

 ### `npm run build`